 DBVI takes advantage of the National Research & Training Center free short courses.
 They are approved for ACVREP, CRC and National Blindness Professional Certification Board (NBPCB) credits.
 These include an Introduction of the Basics of Blindness and Low Vision, Cultural diversity and competence; Fundamental courses on eye conditions; Essentials for working with Individuals with Visual impairments; Visual Impairment and additional health conditions, Courses on Program Effectiveness; Special Topics for VR; Research based short courses related to employment; and the Business Enterprise Program.

 In addition, DBVI is committed to work with our partner, DVR, in offering a biennial, two-day statewide training event for all Bureau of Rehabilitation Services staff at which multiple trainings - identified and prioritized by staff surveys, case reviews and oversight bodies (i.e. State Rehabilitation Council) are offered.
-Training needs and activities are often identified and offered at the regional/office levels through free or low-cost workshops.
+Training needs and activities are often identified and offered at the regional/office levels through free or low-cost workshops. *During this past performance period, this training was offered virtually due to the pandemic.
+It was an opportunity to celebrate 100 years of VR.*

 Over the past performance period DBVI has worked with our DVR partners to participate in many Bureau wide training.
-Training surveys are used, via survey monkey, for staff to complete to receive certificates of attendance and CRC credits.
-Recent trainings included: 2-day communication/ethics training, Syntiro webinars, World of Work Inventory training, Personality Disorders, Motivational Interviewing, Brain Injury, WIOA Cross-Training Webinars and, specifically for supervisors, a 3-day BRS Leadership training in which the focus was on providing skill training for leaders utilizing challenging supervisory scenarios.
+Training surveys are used, via *Microsoft forms*, for staff to complete to receive certificates of attendance and CRC credits.
+Recent trainings included: 2-day communication/ethics training, World of Work Inventory training, Personality Disorders, Motivational Interviewing, Brain Injury, WIOA Cross-Training Webinars, *Diversity, Equity, Inclusion and Accessibility (DEI-A)* and, specifically for supervisors, a 3-day BRS Leadership training in which the focus was on providing skill training for leaders utilizing challenging supervisory scenarios. *Some additional trainings include: Maine Medical Center CWIC Benefits Navigator training (3 part) Digital Badging Training, Adult Education Hi Set Training, and Celebrating Employment First Training, McKinsey Academy training – Ability to Execute Essentials, LGBTQ training by George Washington University and Motivational Interviewing.
+These trainings were available to all Bureau of Rehabilitation staff – DBVI and Division of Vocational Rehabilitation.*

 One program that has been recently developed for BRS is a 6-part series with a WIOA overview and partner cross training.
 There are 13 brief webinar links beginning with “WIOA 101: An introduction to the New Law” and ending with the “Youth Program”.
 Included in the zoom trainings were common performance measures, career pathways, youth programming, Center for Workforce Research and Information, Apprenticeship and working with corrections and Veterans.

 Another BRS training included the presentation of the newly developed AWARE QA tool for all management/supervisory staff.
 It addresses the case review process, types of case reviews, statewide review template, assigning cases, practice cases, how to monitor progress on case reviews and QA reports.
-For many years, DBVI had been conducting case reviews using survey monkey to collect data.
+For many years, DBVI had been conducting case reviews using survey monkey *(more recently Microsoft forms)* to collect data.
 This new QA tool is designed to replace survey monkey and contain the entire date collection process within our case management system, AWARE.

-Some regional DBVI staff attended training for WORK Services: Workforce Opportunities, Referrals and Knowledge Services, a common registration and case management portal across the multiple core programs that integrates the disparate case management systems and incorporates a public facing portal.
-It is being piloted in one region with anticipation of it going live sometime in 2020.

-Lastly, the State of Maine is currently working with all employees regarding Workday Maine, an online Human Resource portal where employees can record and code their timesheets, request time off and track accrued earned time.
-All staff are being provided with Employee Self-Service Town Hall Materials, job aids, quick reference guides, and instructional videos, in order to navigate this new system.
+Lastly, the State of Maine *was* working with all employees regarding Workday Maine, an online Human Resource portal where employees can record and code their timesheets, request time off and track accrued earned time.
+All staff *were* being provided with Employee Self-Service Town Hall Materials, job aids, quick reference guides, and instructional videos, in order to navigate this new system. *This work with this new portal is currently on hold.*

 Below is a list of training over the past performance period: